Deployment

 Security

-The CDP endpoint is full control of the browser and its profile (cookies, live sessions, downloads), so the container is token-by-default: if you don’t pass AFHTTP_TOKEN, the entrypoint generates one and persists it to the profile volume (/data/afhttp/host-token).
-Set AFHTTP_TOKEN yourself to pin it.
+The CDP endpoint is full control of the browser and its profile (cookies, live sessions, downloads), so the container is token-by-default: if you don’t pass AFHTTP_TOKEN_SECRET, the entrypoint generates a 32-byte base64url token secret and persists it to the profile volume (/data/afhttp/host-token).
+Set AFHTTP_TOKEN_SECRET yourself to pin it.
+The managed afhttp container commands do not print this long-lived token unless you pass --reveal-token-secret; takeover links use short-lived handoff URLs instead.

 afhttp does not terminate TLS.
 For cross-host use, keep the endpoint on a private network and reach it as wss:// through a mesh/proxy that provides TLS.
 Never expose a tokenless endpoint on a public interface.